Codes4Fun/VSPmain/README.md

 The phonemes can then be placed as notes, rendered and then saved as a wave file.

+It has a built in demo that you can load, render a wave and playback by pressing "Open Example", "Render", "play".

 ## Examples

 ### AudioContext Player